NanoscopyAI/.github/profile/README.md

 ## Resources

 ### Imaging
-Our team has access to state of the art superresolution microscopes, includng but not limited to STED, dSTORM, and many more. [todo expand]
+Our team has access to state of the art superresolution microscopes, including but not limited to STED, dSTORM, and many more. [todo expand]

 <a name="comp"></a>
 ### Computational